-Requirement Name Guidelines Additional Information TB Skin Test One of the following is required: a)Negative 1 step test If the results are positive a clear Chest X-Ray and/or documentation of treatment is required OR b) Chest x-ray from within the past two years: results clear OR c) Student must be asymptomatic and complete a TB Screening Questionnaire Renewal date will be set at 1 year for TB tests.
-If cannot take a PPD, you are required to have a chest x-ray and submit a report every two years indicating that you do not have the disease.
-You must submit a completed "TB Questionnaire" every year signed by your physician stating that you do not have the symptoms of the disease.
-CPR Certification Must be the American Heart Association Healthcare Provider OR American Red Cross Professional Rescuer course.
-A copy of the front and back of the card is required, the back must be signed.
+Requirement Guidelines Additional Information TB Skin Test One of the following is required: 1 Step TB Skin test OR QuantiFERON Gold Blood Test OR T-Spot Blood Test OR If unable to take the PPD test OR QuantiFERON OR T-Spot OR if positive results, submit BOTH of the following: Clear Chest X-ray from within the past 2 years AND Symptom free TB Questionnaire signed by physician indicating you are symptom free The renewal date for chest X-ray will be 2 years, but you will be required to submit a symptom free TB questionnaire annually The renewal date will be set for 1 year.
+Upon renewal, one of the following is required: 1 Step TB Skin Test OR QuantiFERON Gold Blood Test OR T-Spot Blood Test OR If previously positive results, provide a symptom free TB questionnaire signed by a physician indicating you are symptom free CPR Certification Must be the American Heart Association Healthcare Provider course.
+Copy must be front & back of the card and card must be signed.
 Renewal date will be set based on the expiration of the card.
-Hepatitis B Vaccines One of the following is required; a) 3 vaccinations OR b) Positive antibody titer (lab report required)OR c) Declination Waiver If the series is in process new alerts will be created for additional documentation.
-If the titer is negative or equivocal, 1 booster is required.
-Measles, Mumps & Rubella (MMR) One of the following is required: a) 2 vaccinations OR b )Positive antibody titers for all 3 components (lab reports required) If the series is in process new alerts will be created for additional documentation.
-If the titer is negative or equivocal, 1 booster is required.
-Tetanus, Diphtheria & Pertussis (Tdap) Submit documentation of Tdap booster within the past 10 years.
-Renewal date will be set at 10 years from the administered date of the booster.
-Influenza One of the following is required: a)Proof of annual vaccination completed by November 1st OR b)Proof of unable to take (from physician) c) Declinations are accepted during the off season.
-Renewal date will be set at 1 year.
-Polio One of the following is required: a)Record of 3 vaccinations OR b)Positive antibody titer (lab report required) c) Declinations Waiver Varicella One of the following is required: a)1 vaccination OR b)Positive antibody titer (lab report required) c) Declination Waiver If the series is in process new alerts will be created for additional documentation.
-If the titer is negative or equivocal, 1 booster is required.
+Hepatitis B Vaccines One of the following is required: 3 vaccinations OR Positive antibody titer (lab report required) OR Declination waiver If your series is in process, submit where you are and new alerts will be created for you to complete the series.
+If the titer is negative or equivocal, new alerts will be created for you to provide 1 booster shot.
+Measles, Mumps & Rubella (MMR) One of the following is required: 2 vaccinations OR Positive antibody titer for all 3 components (lab report required) If your series is in process, submit where you are new alerts will be created for you to complete the series.
+If your titer is negative or equivocal, new alerts will be created for you to receive 1 booster shot.
+Tetanus, Diphtheria & Pertussis (Tdap) Documentation of a Tdap booster within the past 10 years.
+The renewal date will be set for 10 years from the administered date of the booster.
+Influenza Submit documentation of a flu shot administered during the current flu season.
+During Influenza off-season (April - August) declinations will be accepted.
+If an off-season declination is submitted, the renewal will be set for November 1st of the following flu season.
+The renewal date will be set for 1 year from administered date of vaccine.
+Polio Submit documentation of one of the following: Completed primary series (documentation of 3 vaccines) OR Declination OR Positive antibody titer (lab report required) Varicella One of the following is required: 1 vaccination OR Positive antibody titer (lab report required) OR Declination If your titer is negative or equivocal, new alerts will be created for you to receive 1 booster shot